th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/_index.md

 - identify the message(s) from the system related to your order message;

-- Identify missing or extra messages by the system.
+- identify the missing or extra messages by the system;

 - Check the order of the messages received.